violetto-rose/violetto-rose.github.io/UI-UX/tutorials/social-media-app.md

 ![Adding Bio](images/social-media-app/design-41.png)

-16. Create a new frame for the button container:
+16. Create a new frame for the button container.
 17. Configure frame:
     - Dimensions: **Fill**
     - Layout: Horizontal